-Prepare for the FAA Aircraft Dispatcher License Test
+Prepare for the FAA Aircraft Dispatcher Knowledge (ADX) Exam

-After completing you flight dispatcher program at an aeronautics school, now comes the time to take your FAA aircraft dispatcher license test or ADX test.
-If you attend a well-established dispatcher school like Sheffield School of Aeronautics, then you will learn this information, but you will still want to study for the FAA license exam.
+After successfully completing (passing) your flight dispatcher course at a FAA Part 65 Aircraft Dispatcher school, the graduate would prepare to take an FAA Aircraft Dispatcher practical (certification) exam.
+If you attend a well-established dispatcher school like Sheffield School of Aeronautics, work hard, and pass the course, then you will be prepared for the certification exam.

-At our aircraft dispatcher school, we want our students to succeed and get their dispatcher license, so we have put together some tips on how to prepare for the FAA aircraft dispatcher license test.
+At our aircraft dispatcher school, we want our students to succeed and earn their dispatcher certificate, so we have put together some tips on how to prepare for this particular test – the ADX.

-How to Study for the FAA Aircraft Dispatcher License Test
+How to Study for the FAA Aircraft Dispatcher (ADX) Test

-The first step to prepare for the FAA aircraft dispatcher license test is to know what to expect.
-The ADX is made up of a written and practical exam.
-The written test is 80 questions long.
-You have 3 hours to complete it and must get a score of 70% or higher to pass.
-For the practical exam, you will need to complete a detailed flight planning exercise.
-You will attend an FAA approved knowledge testing center like Sheffield School of Aeronautics to take the exam.
+The first step to prepare for the FAA aircraft dispatcher (ADX) test is to know what to expect.
+The ADX is an exam taken on a computer terminal.
+The ADX test is 80 questions long.
+You have 3 hours (or up to 3 hours and 30 minutes, depending on FAA policy) to complete it and must get a score of 70% or higher to pass.

 Recommended Study Sources & Additional Readings